A Closer Look At The Causes of Superior Vena Cava Syndrome (SVCS)

 But how does such a vital vein get blocked?
 The answer often lies in the shadow of cancer, with lung cancer and non-Hodgkin lymphoma being the primary culprits.
 However, it’s not just cancer that can trigger SVCS; even something as routine as a catheter can cause this serious condition.

-Today, we’re here to closely examine all potential causes behind SVCS, be it cancerous or non-cancerous.
+Today, we’re here to closely examine all potential causes of Superior Vena Cava Syndrome (SVCS), be it cancerous or non-cancerous.
 Let’s get started.

 Superior Vena Cava – The Second Largest Vein in Our Body